Cross-Browser Compatibility and Testing

 Testing your website across multiple browsers can be a daunting task, but several tools and techniques can make the process more manageable:

-- Manual Testing: This involves manually opening your website in different browsers and checking its appearance and functionality.
-While this can be time-consuming, it allows for a thorough examination of the user experience.
-Manual testing is particularly useful for checking visual design elements and user interactions that automated tools might miss.
+- Manual testing.
+Manually checking your website in different browsers to verify its appearance and functionality.
+Manual testing is vital for evaluating visual design elements and user interactions that automated tools might miss.

 Despite your best efforts, you may encounter some common cross-browser compatibility issues.
 Here’s how to address them: